What to Take to a Nursing Job Interview

 • Promotional materials unrelated to the role that clutter your packet.

 Do not read from your notes verbatim.
-Interviewers want natural conversation and professional judgment; they do not want rehearsed monologues.
+Interviewers want natural conversation and professional judgement; they do not want rehearsed monologues.
 Use your notes as prompts and the portfolio as evidence.

 Follow-Up Materials and Timing